DMS for Compliance: Buyer Guide

 What is the average budget for a compliant DMS?

-Budgets range from GBP 15,000 to GBP 80,000 for initial deployment, including licence, implementation and migration.
+Budgets range from $20,000 to $100,000 for initial deployment, including license, implementation and migration.
 Recurring annual costs (maintenance, hosting, updates) represent 15 to 25% of the initial cost.
 Return on investment typically occurs within 12 to 24 months through productivity gains and reduced non-compliance risk.

 The information presented in this article is provided for informational purposes only and does not constitute legal advice.
-Regulatory obligations vary by sector and organisation size.
-Consult a legal professional for analysis specific to your situation.
+Regulatory obligations vary by state, industry, and organization size.
+Consult a qualified attorney for analysis specific to your situation.